A lot or a little?

 What's the story?

-Zero-X is going to be the first manned expedition to Mars, but when the ship is sabotaged in mid-air by an evil spy, the ship crashes and the crew barely escape in time.
+In THUNDERBIRDS ARE GO, Zero-X is going to be the first manned expedition to Mars, but when the ship is sabotaged in mid-air by an evil spy, the ship crashes and the crew barely escape in time.
 When a second mission is planned, the Thunderbirds, led by former astronaut Jeff Tracy -- with the help of Lady Penelope Creighton-Ward's spy gadgetry -- are there to provide security and insure that this time, the ship safely lands on Mars.
 While other sabotage attempts are thwarted, the ship faces new challenges while on the Martian terrain, and a harrowing escape to Earth leads to the ship headed towards a crash landing into a populated area.
 Once again, the Thunderbirds -- and especially young Alan Tracy, who often feels like he is never given the chance to prove his heroism -- must come to the rescue.

 Is it any good?

 Filmed in "supermarionation," this movie is a campy live animated marionette mid-'60s take on the James Bond and space travel movies of that era.
 The special effects certainly haven't aged well, but on its own terms, there's a timeless creativity to this movie that shows that imaginative stories with limited resources can be as enjoyable as modern sci-fi.
 Fans of the Austin Powers movies will notice strong similarities.

 However, in spite of the action, Thunderbirds are Go is slow-paced at times.
 An extended dream sequence and a musical interlude with Cliff Richard and The Shadows go on longer than necessary, and, while humorous in a kitschy kind of way, feel like unnecessary padding to the central story.
 Still, for fans of live-action animation, this is an entertaining way to see how far we've come in almost 50 years.

 Talk to your kids about ...